Difficulties and breakups: when love also purifies

 —Antoine de Saint-Exupéry

-Difficulties can be a mirror where we discover our weaknesses, our selfishness or our wounds.
-Instead of fleeing from them, it is an opportunity to grow, to learn to forgive and to trust more in God.
+Difficulties can be a mirror where we discover our weaknesses, our selfishness, or our wounds.
+Instead of running from them, it is an opportunity to grow, to learn to forgive, and to trust God more.

 Sometimes, love is also purified in renunciation.
-There are relationships that are not meant to continue, and discerning this with sincerity and prayer is also an act of love.
+There are relationships that are not called to continue, and discerning this with sincerity and prayer is also an act of love.

 Breaking up does not always mean failing: it can be the most honest and courageous way to love.
-God does not bless every relationship, but the one that leads us to holiness and to true self-giving.
+God does not bless just any relationship, but the one that leads us to holiness and true self-gift.

 Letting go with peace is recognizing that the other belongs to God before they belong to us, and that happiness is not measured by keeping, but by loving in freedom.